Permafrost/Tundra/README.md

     Coordinated Time (UTC) offset and whether Daylight Savings Time (DST) is applicable.
 If not specified, defaults to the current datetime.
+  * `$datetime.pattern` is an optional datetime pattern that `$datetime` conforms to, and will be used to parse the datetime string.
+Defaults to an [ISO8601]/XML datetime.

 * Outputs:
   * `$timezone` is an IData document describing the time zone